 - when possible, getting the person's opinion and informing him of decisions that concern him

 - getting opinions and authorizations from the tutorship council and the court, when required.
 (For more on the council, see the question "What is the tutorship council?" in the article Protective Supervision.)

-- authorizing or refusing medical care for the person under tutorship, if she is judged to be incapable of doing this herself
+- authorizing or refusing medical care for the person under tutorship when necessary

 - representing her in the exercise of her civil rights and in all legal proceedings

-- every 5 years, getting a re-evaluation of the incapacity of the person under tutorship
+- every five years, getting a re-evaluation of the incapacity of the person under tutorship

 What are the tutor's responsibilities regarding the property of the person under tutorship?